priyanshi04-alt/Yojna-Setu/README.md

 ## 3. 🔍 Personalized Scheme Recommendations

-The platform matches user information against available scheme criteria and presents relevant recommendations.

-Users can search using:
+Users can search for schemes using profile-based criteria such as:

 * Profession
 * Caste